scipopt/papilo/README.md

 ```
 papilo presolve -f problem.mps -r reduced.mps -v reduced.postsolve
 ```
+_Not all presolver are able to dual-postsolve the dual solution (and the reduced costs and the basis information).
+Please use the settings file lp_presolvers_with*_basis.set._

 Now we can use the reduced problem `reduced.mps` to obtain a solution using any solver or from any other source to the file `reduced.sol`.